Raising Geese: A Beginner's Guide

 Why Raise Geese?

-Geese are a hardy, low-maintenance birds that produce large eggs.
-They’re smarter and more self-sufficient than chickens, and suffer from fewer diseases and parasites.
+Geese are hardy, low-maintenance birds that produce large eggs.
+They’re more intelligent and more self-sufficient than chickens and suffer from fewer diseases and parasites.

 Added to all this, they’re sweet, funny birds that will add a lot of joy to any yard.
 They’re often pets.
 Read on to learn the ins and outs, ups, and featherdowns of adding geese to your backyard flock.